 Course and examination

-- $130 for a rescheduled Provider Course.
-Learners who do not complete and pass the online exam PRIOR to class will not be able to participate in the instruct-led Provider Course.
-The Provider Course can only be rescheduled by emailing: email@example.com.
+- $200 for a rescheduled Provider course.
+Learners who do not complete and pass the online exam PRIOR to class will not be able to participate in the instructor-led Provider Course.
+The Provider course can only be rescheduled by emailing: firstname.lastname@example.org.
+The fee for the rescheduled instructor-led provider course is $200.00

 Note: If you are a new employee at OHSU and classes are filled, please contact NRP at email@example.com for further instructions.